 We recognize that there are occasions when a student may need to leave the University for personal reasons.
 We highly encourage students considering withdrawal to talk with advisors, residence hall deans (when applicable), parents/guardians or spouses, before beginning the withdrawal process.
-When such a departure is necessary, the following steps should be taken:
+To begin the process, the student will need to go the Office of the Registrar.